1jour1vin

 Robert Parker - Wine Advocate

-The 2024 Tavel La Reine des Bois is a brilliant cuvée, with a more floral and minty profile than its sister, La Dame Rousse.
-Sourced from old vines planted in sandy soils and rolled pebbles on the Vallongue plateau, it exudes aromas of crushed strawberries, raspberries, grapefruit, cherries, and lilac.
-Full-bodied, ample, and concentrated, this wine is complex and enveloping on the palate, built around a fleshy core of ripe fruit and framed by a fine, delicate tannic structure.
-Chalky tension supports the long, concentrated finish, bringing freshness and precision.
-This is a serious, vinous rosé with good aging potential.
+Tavel La Reine des Bois 2024 is a brilliant cuvée with a more floral and minty profile than its sister wine, La Dame Rousse.
+Made from old vines planted in sandy, pebble-strewn soils on the Vallongue plateau, it exudes aromas of crushed strawberries, raspberries, grapefruit, cherries, and lilacs.
+Full-bodied, ample, and concentrated, this wine is complex and enveloping on the palate, built around a fleshy core of ripe fruit and framed by a fine and delicate tannic structure.
+A chalky tension supports the long and concentrated finish, bringing freshness and precision.
+This is a serious and vinous rosé with good aging potential.

 James Suckling